juwonlo-tech/ocular-disease/README.md

 This project is aimed at using neural networks and transfer learning to perform ocular disease recognition.

-## Abstract
+## Overview
+Medical diagnoses often face challenges like time consumption and human errors, which can lead to fatal misclassifications and late detections.
+To address this, I was tasked with developing a computer-based system to diagnose cataracts from ocular images.
+The system will use a dataset of human-annotated eye images to classify normal and cataract-affected eyes.
+This technology aims to accelerate eye disease diagnosis and can potentially be expanded to detect other diseases.

-The notebook contains a model developed to analyze the ocular images and detect whether an eye image is mormal or has cataract.
-The dataset contains quality controlled human anotataed image data clasifying eye images into different labels.
-The system developed can be used by medical experts to validate diagnosis, or for initial diagnosis.
-Convolutional Neural Network and VGG16 for transfer learning were used to create the model.
-The images were loaded to the network using the image generator and split into 25% for testing and 75% for training- 20% of which was used for validation.
-The evaluation of the model shows that the model has an accuracy of 89.86%.
-It was able to accurately classify 257 of the 286 images in the test data.
-Looking at the confusion matrix, the critical result is the 8 false positives in the prediction (8 images labelled as normal but are cataract).
-Overall, the performance of the model is very good and can be safely implemented in real-life application.
+The notebook details a model created for analyzing ocular images to detect cataracts.
+The dataset comprises human-annotated, quality-controlled images labeled for classification.
+This system can assist medical experts in diagnosing or validating diagnoses.
+The model employs a Convolutional Neural Network (CNN) with VGG16 for transfer learning.
+Image data was processed with an image generator and divided into 75% for training (with 20% used for validation) and 25% for testing.
+The model achieved an accuracy of 89.86%, correctly classifying 257 out of 286 test images.
+The confusion matrix highlighted 8 false positives, where cataract cases were incorrectly labeled as normal.
+Overall, the model demonstrated strong performance suitable for real-world application.

-## Use Case

-Medical experts have tried to accurately detect and diagnose diseases based on examinations, tests, scans, and images.
-These diagnoses are time-consuming and are subject to human errrors.
-Misclassification can be fatal and late diagnosis can be life-threatning.
-To utilize the power of computers, I have been approached to develop a system to diagnose an eye disease- cataract based on the eye image.
-The system will be trained on the human annotated ocular images dataset to classify normal eye images and cataract eye images.
-A system can be built on this to accelerate the diagnosis on eye diseases and expanded to include other dieases.

-The full notebook is available here:
+The full notebook is available here: https://github.com/juwonlo-tech/ocular-disease/blob/main/Disease_recognition_using_ocular_images_.ipynb